jphall663/gai_risk_management/README.md

 <tbody>
 <tr>
 <td style="text-align: left;">AI and coding framing</td>
-<td style="text-align: left;">Coding or AI language that may more easily circumvent content moderation rules due to cognitive biases in design and implementation of guardrails.</td>
+<td style="text-align: left;">Coding or AI language that may more easily circumvent guardrails rules due to cognitive biases in design and implementation of guardrails.</td>
 </tr>
 <tr>
 <td style="text-align: left;">Autocompletion</td>